Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 - Longsword
 - Attunement

-**Mists Edge**: Whenever you damage a creauture with _Blade of the Ruined King_, they take 1d4 additional necrotic damage and you heal for that amount.
+**Mists Edge**: Whenever you damage a creauture with _Blade of the Ruined King_, they take 1d8 additional necrotic damage and you heal for that amount.

 **Siphon**: Damaging creatures gives them a stack of _Siphon_.
-Whenever a creature gains five stacks they take 2d8 necrotic damage and are blinded for a minute.
+Whenever a creature gains three stacks they take 3d8 necrotic damage and are blinded for a minute.
 Once this effect is used, it cannot be used again until 30 seconds pass.

 **Extra Attack**: You can make an extra attack as a part of the attack action.

-_You gain +2 to hit and attack rolls using this magical weapon_
+_You gain +3 to hit and attack rolls using this magical weapon_

 ---